shakilaapka/shakilaapka.github.io/_posts/2014-04-05-app-in-the-interiors.md

 layout: post
 title: Aam Aadmi Party in the Interiors
 ---
+Between hot afternoons, spicy food and bumpy rides, a few interesting encounters campaigning for the Aam Aadmi Party in the hot and dry interiors of Marathwada.

 #### From Jalna to Nanded

 While I was on the way from Jalna to Nanded, I had telephoned three taluka level groups and met then on the way.
 The talukas are Patlur, Selur and Purna.
 All of them fall in the Parbhani constituency.
 I was very touched and motivated by seeing the energy at these talukas.